 Don’t hesitate to download your own free copy of the WFNR book on Clinical Pathways in Stroke Rehabilitation at: https://www.springer.com/gp/book/9783030585044.

-Everybody with an interest to be notified about a future teaching course (not scheduled yet) can register to obtain further information in due course at:
+Everybody with an interest to obtain further information about a teaching course can pre-register at:

 For the Education Committee of the WFNR